fennifith/Pasta-for-Spotify/README.md

 - It is not possible to download a track to play it offline.
 See [this issue](https://github.com/spotify/android-sdk/issues/2) for progress updates.
 - The 'restart' button usually causes an authentication error resulting in the app force closing.
 - The 'Sign Out' option in the settings menu will cause a crash if the official Spotify app is installed.
+- There are many features that are not accessible from a free account, such as playing songs and favoriting tracks.

 ### Screenshots